tntran/ISQA-3420-Group-Project/Use Case.md

      Primary Actor: Corporate Manager

-     Goal in Context : Developer manager will be able to verify the license on the external source code to be incorporate in the project source code
+     Goal in Context : Corporate Manager has the ability to examine policy documents and compare them to the given manifest.

      Stakeholders:

-    -Corporate Developer: To provide the source code file/package information -Corporate Manager: to receive clear and relevant source code license information -Project Owner: To clearly understand corporate manager decisions to incorporate the source code.
+    -Corporate Developer: To receive a positive report for the documents being compared.
+    -Corporate Manager: To verify the information provided is clear.

      Preconditions :

-    -Proper project information has been provided
+    -Proper policy document has been provided
-    -External source code file/package must follow project guide line and requirement -Relevant license information is in the SPDX database
+    -A manifest containing license and vulnerability information is provided for the managers use.

-     Main Success Scenario: Developer manager receives appropriate and accurate license information on the external source code     for the requested project packages.
+     Main Success Scenario: The corporate manager compares and checks documents within the policy database.

-     Failed End Conditions: License information failed to meet the project guide line; or manager received inaccurate and     invalid incense information for the project.
+     Failed End Conditions: The varified information between the project and document fails to meet the policy check.

-     Trigger: Developer manager uploads or identifies the external source code license information to which license was       verified.
+     Trigger: Corporate manager collects and updates the vulnerability and license information.